 The lab currently does not have any open full-time/paid position, but read below for some opportunities to get involved and don't hesitate to reach out!

-The lab will not be recruiting a graduate student in Fall 2025.
-Stay tuned for potential Fall 2026 opportunities (for general information, we can recruit graduate students through the Program in Neuroscience and Cognitive Science and through the Department of Psychology - CNS area).
+The lab will not be recruiting a graduate student in Fall 2026.
+Stay tuned for potential Fall 2027 opportunities (for general information or other labs that might be recruiting, check the Program in Neuroscience and Cognitive Science and the Department of Psychology - CNS area).

-Join as an undergraduate research assistant: if you are an undergraduate student interested in joining the lab for research credits or as a summer volunteer/intern, please fill out this Undergraduate RA interest form, and we will reach out if your application matches some of our ongoing projects!
-This mostly applies to
+Research assistant: if you are an undergraduate or master’s student interested in joining the lab part-time for research credits or as a summer volunteer/intern, please fill out this Student RA interest form, and we will reach out if your application matches some of our ongoing projects!

-Join as a visiting graduate student: this includes Master's students if you are able to complete your Master's thesis in a lab located at a different institution than where you are enrolled (remote supervision is also an option), or visiting PhD students if you would like to collaborate on a project and experience a different lab environment for a few months.
+Visiting graduate student: Master’s students hoping to complete their Master’s thesis (remote supervision is also an option) or visiting PhD students who would like to collaborate on a project and experience a different lab environment for a few months.
 To discuss these opportunities, please reach out at ccharpen[at]umd[dot]edu with your CV and a summary of your research interests.

 For graduate school applicants: